binwiederhier/ntfy/docs/publish.md

 # Publishing
 Publishing messages can be done via HTTP PUT/POST or via the [ntfy CLI](install.md).
 Topics are created on the fly by subscribing or publishing to them.

+> [!IMPORTANT]
-Because there is no sign-up, **the topic is essentially a password**, so pick something that's not easily guessable.
+> Because there is no sign-up, **the topic is essentially a password**, so pick something unique that's not easily guessable.

+> [!NOTE]
+> Note a topics length is limited technically to 64 characters.

 Here's an example showing how to publish a simple message using a POST request: